* Fed debate on scaling back QE helps to lift U.S. dollar

 * Pound under pressure on BoE expectations

-TOKYO, Feb 22 (Reuters) - The dollar dangled near a 5-1/2-month high against a basket of currencies on Friday, helped by doubts over just how long the U.S. Federal Reserve will keep its quantitative easing in place.
+TOKYO, Feb 22 The dollar stayed near a 5-1/2-month high against a basket of currencies on Friday, helped by doubts over just how long the U.S. Federal Reserve will keep its quantitative easing in place.

-The euro tumbled to a six-week low against the dollar on disappointing euro zone economic data and uncertainty ahead of Italy's election this weekend, though the common currency managed to hold above a key retracement level.
+The dollar's gains came as the euro tumbled to a six-week low against it and a three-week trough against the yen, on disappointing euro zone economic data and uncertainty ahead of Italy's election this weekend.

-The dollar index, which measures its value against a basket of six major currencies, dipped 0.2 percent to 81.265, having gained 0.8 percent so far this week after having risen as high as 81.508 on Thursday, its highest level since Sept.
+The dollar index, which measures its value against a basket of six major currencies, stood at 81.300 , having risen past its Nov.
+16 peak to 81.508 on Thursday, its highest level since Sept.
 5.

 Minutes of the Federal Reserve's last meeting, released on Wednesday, and comments from the bank's two top officials on Thursday showed growing internal debate about scaling back its bond buying programme.